AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 ### Configure Portkey Provider & Write Connect Wallet Function

 Now, we'll set up our Portkey wallet provider to allow users to connect their Portkey wallets to the dApp and interact with the smart contract.
-We'll be interacting with the already deployed Role contract and Allowance contract for this tutorial.
+We'll be interacting with the already deployed RoleContract and AllowanceContract for this tutorial.

 **Step 1: Locate the File:**